 - MSCI ACWI Ex-Fossil Fuels Index

 Any constituent identified as having fossil fuel reserves (proved & probable coal reserves, oil & natural gas reserves) that are used for energy purposes is excluded.
+I couldn’t find any UK fund managers tracking this.

 - MSCI ACWI Low Carbon Target Index